 What does Hannelore mean?

 Hannelore /han-ne-lo-re/ [3 sylls.] as a girls' name is of Hebrew origin, and the meaning of the name Hannelore is "He (God) has favored me".
-Hannelore is an alternate form of Hannah (Hebrew).
+Hannelore is an alternate form, with the suffix -elore, of Hannah (Hebrew).
 Biblical: mother of the prophet Samuel.

 Hannelore has 23 related forms via Hannah: Ann▼, Anna, Anne▼, Annie▼, Chana, Chanah, Chanha, Channach, Channah, Hana▼, Hanah, Hanalee, Hanalise, Hanna▼, Hanne, Hannele, Hannie, Hanny, Honna, Nan▼, Nanney, Nannie▼ and Nanny.Kreatif forms: Halnelore, Heinelore, Honelore. [more]